esamattis/deno_karabiner/README.md

 deno run --allow-env --allow-read --allow-write generate.ts
 ```

-This will write the rules to the "Default Profile" in your Karabiner config
+This will write the rules to the profile name "Default Profile" in your
-in `~/.config/karabiner/karabiner.json`.
-It will not touch any other options.
+Karabiner config in `~/.config/karabiner/karabiner.json`.
+It will not touch
-The changes will be in effect immediately if you have Karabiner running.
+any other options.
+The changes will be in effect immediately if you have
+Karabiner running.

 If you want to try it first on a different file you can pass it as the second
 arg to `.writeToProfile()`.